df8oe/UHSDR/mchf-eclipse/useful_manuals/bootloader_doc.md

 In most cases, the most convenient way is to use a USB drive to install new firmware with the USB drive connected to the (big) USB-A socket.
 To install a new bootloader (or new firmware) the alternate method is to run a DFU upload using a PC connected via USB cable to the small (Mini USB connector) and an appropriate DFU upload tool (e.g. Windows: DFUSe, Linux: dfu-util).

+The bootloader uses the two leds and the display to interact with the user.
+If the display is connected correctly, you will see instructions and messages on screen, otherwise you will have to watch the leds.

 ### Installing The Bootloader

 The procedure to install the DF8OE bootloader in its DFU form (bootloader.dfu) is the same as for the M0NKA bootloader (using DFUSe).
 See bootloader\_install.odt or bootloader\_install.pdf
 If you own a ST-Link, you can simply flash the bootloader.bin/bootloader.hex/bootloader.elf using your favorite ST flash tool at adress 0x08000000.

 ## Firmware Update Procedures Using a USB Drive